ShortCircuitOperator in Apache Airflow: The guide

 False means the Operator skips ALL (not only direct) downstream tasks and marks them with the state “skipped.”

-To use the Operator, you need to:
+To use the Operator, you must:

-1. Import the Operator
+1️⃣ Import the Operator from the Python module

 Here is an example: